arillo/silverstripe-utils/README.md

 ### Arillo\Utils\FluentFilteredHelper

-If you use `silverstripe-fluent` with `TractorCow\Fluent\Extension\FluentFilteredExtension` you can add `Arillo\Utils\FluentFilteredHelper` to your translated DataObject and it will attach all Locales on record creation and also deletes the related locale records on record deletion.
+If you use `silverstripe-fluent` with `TractorCow\Fluent\Extension\FluentFilteredExtension` you can add `Arillo\Utils\FluentFilteredHelper` to your translated DataObject and it will attach all Locales on record creation.
 In config, e.g. add:

 ```
 SilverStripe\CMS\Model\SiteTree: